theboman/Hello_Bus/hello_bus/README.md

-# Hello Bus - a bus app for small route private buses!
+# Hello Bus - It's a simple app that tells you, when the next bus is coming!
+Simple for admins to setup a schedule and brand as theirs.
+Targeted for small bus companies everywhere. :)

 ## Goals
-an ios and android mobile app built on react native
+an ios and android mobile app built on react native, web based admin.

 #### User
 - The app is to provide an estimate of the next bus to your location.

 #### Admin
-- Admins can set routes for bus on a map google maps or open maps see image below
+- Admins can set routes for bus on a map.
+  -  google maps or open maps see image below (belive google maps charges nowadays)

-- set a scheldule of how often the busses run, what time start and what time end
+- set a scheldule of how often the busses run
+  - what time start and what time end each day
+  - if at different times of the day the busses have more frequency.
+For example between 0600-0900 they run every 10mins vs. every 15mins.

+- simple login system
+- simple branding for a specific instance of the app.
+Would be nice if the user who wants to use our app could brand it as theirs.
+For example Sansiri is our bus it would be nice if they could download the app and click on an option for perhaps country / city / company.
+For us it would be thailand/bangkok/sansiri/thebase.
+Boom you have your specific bus route with all related info.
 ---

 <br>